This post is my overview post on sealers.

 Water-Based Non-Toxic Wood Stains

 The truly non-toxic water-based wood stains are more difficult to apply than the oil-based ones.
-A water-based stain that does not contain ammonia (the safest kind for the chemically sensitive to apply) is the most finicky type of stain to work with.
+A water-based stain that does not contain ammonia is the most finicky type of stain to work with.

 If a water-based stain advertises that they don’t raise the grain then it can be assumed to contain ammonia.